tombetthauser/fullstack-faqs/README.md

-# fullstack-faqs
+# Fullstack FAQs

-Common questions and solutions observed during fullstack portfolio projects, specifically for Flask and Express React applications.
+An ongoing list of common questions and solutions observed during fullstack portfolio project development, specifically for Flask and Express React applications.

+---

+## AWS S3 Acl Permissions

+***Issue:***
+* Errors related to AWS S3 acl (access control list) permissions not being enabled

+***Solution:***
+* Google exact error message
+* Look for instructions on how to enable acl permissions
+* There should be a checkbox in the browser interface for your AWS S3 bucket